home-assistant/home-assistant.io/source/_posts/2017-02-04-babyphone.markdown

 ### {% linkable_title Setup %}

 We need an IP-camera that can capture sound in the baby's room.
 It is also possible to use a Raspberry Pi with a microphone and send the audio to our Home-Assistant with `ffmpeg -f alsa -i hw:1,0 -vn -f rtp rtp://236.0.0.1:2000` over multicast.
+We can set `input` option on Home-Assistant side to `rtp://236.0.0.1:2000` in same network.

 Next, we attach a ffmpeg noise binary sensor to our IP-camera.
 The sensor has an  output `option` that allows us to send the output to icecast2 server for playing over speakers integrated with Home-Assistant (e.g., Sonos).
 We can use the binary sensor in our automation.
 You can ignore the icecast2 setup if you don't want to play the audio after the noise sensor trigger.